Hritikpatel/campusConnect/README.md

 ## LMS-SIS Web App

 ### Campus Connect
 Welcome to the "Campus Connect" project, a LMS-SIS for my college.
-This project developed keeping my college's information strcture.
+This project is developed keeping my college's information strcture in mind.

 ## Features
 - Convenient and user-friendly tool for students and staff